notsniped/discord-snipe-bot/README.md

 • `-editsnipe` command to show the most recently edited message in a channel.

 ### If you have any new ideas for this bot, or want to report a bug, please make an [issue](https://github.com/notsniped/discord-snipe-bot/issues/new) and we'll get to it.
+If you want to contribute code to our repository, [pull requests](https://github.com/notsniped/discord-snipe-bot/pulls) are appreciated.
 <h6>Parts of README.md pulled from https://github.com/sniperking3335/heckerbot</h6>